·

 I’ll wander slowly, sit if I find a nice bench, maybe take a few photos and just let the place sink in.

-Day 2 – Anima Garden + Majorelle Garden
+Day 2 – Anima Garden & Majorelle Garden (The Contrast of Green)

 Lush garden pathway with colorful hand-painted tree trunks and tropical ferns at Anima Garden Marrakech

-I’ll choose the time that feels right for my energy that day – the goal is calm, not a checklist.
-I know I’ll mostly walk in silence, enjoy the art and plants, and take photos whenever something catches my eye.
+I know I’ll mostly walk in silence here, enjoy the fusion of African art and exotic plants, and take photos whenever something catches my eye.

-I’ll be back in the medina and ready for lunch at Café des Épices.
-Their famous Paris–Marrakech Burger mixes a classic burger with local flavours: smoked eggplant, Moroccan spices, homemade fries – exactly the kind of fusion I like to try once per trip.
+Once back in the Medina, I’ll be ready for lunch at Café des Épices.
+Their famous Paris–Marrakech Burger mixes a classic burger with local flavours: smoked eggplant, Moroccan spices, and homemade fries.

-I also want to try their cinnamon and ginger tea.
+I also want to try their cinnamon and ginger tea to experience the herbal blends that smell exactly like the spice square right below the terrace.

 Vibrant blue wall and golden windows of Jardin Majorelle in Marrakech, Morocco — a must-see attraction where tickets must be booked in advance.

-From there, I’ll go straight to Majorelle Garden.
+From there, I’ll go straight to Majorelle Garden to enjoy the famous Majorelle blue and the rare plants.

 Day 3 – The Secret Garden & Menara Gardens